Lorne Nystrom: Parliamentary career

 He returned to Parliament in 1997 in the riding of Qu'Appelle, succeeding fellow New Democrat Simon De Jong.
 Nystrom faced a strong challenge for re-election in the riding, renamed Regina—Qu'Appelle in 2000, after the Progressive Conservatives unexpectedly failed to nominate a candidate.
 However, Nystrom managed to eke out a narrow victory over Canadian Alliance challenger Don Leier.

-In 2004, Nystrom lost to Conservative candidate, future House Speaker and Leader of the Official Opposition Andrew Scheer.
+In 2004, Nystrom lost to the Conservative candidate, future House Speaker and Leader of the Official Opposition Andrew Scheer.
 Scheer won by a margin of 861 votes.
-The NDP renominated Nystrom to challenge Scheer at the next federal election in 2005; in the 2006 election, he lost again, this time by a larger margin of 2,740 votes.
+The NDP renominated Nystrom to challenge Scheer at the next federal election in 2005; in the 2006 election, he lost again, this time by a larger margin of 2,712 votes.